franklin113/TD_Stage_Window/README.md

 Ctrl.1 - Toggle Selection of Cues/Outputs

-Hold option / alt while dragging snaps to increments assigned by the user.
+Hold option / alt while dragging snaps to increments assigned by the user. ( change setting in Stage Settings/ Translate Increment)

 Shift click for multiselection